Ibrahim2713/Ibrahim2713/README.md

-- 🔭 I’m currently working on a single web react application
+- 🔭 I’m currently working on a asylum tracker project
-- 🌱 I’m currently learning: Advanced react and Advanced state mangement
+- 🌱 I’m currently learning: Advanced python
-- 👯 I’m looking to collaborate on React projects
+- 👯 I’m looking to collaborate on React / JS projects
-- 🤔 I’m looking for help with advanced React
+- 🤔 I’m always looking for help and suggestions to improve code
 - 💬 Ask me about ANYTHING
 - 📫 How to reach me: Ibrahimagbor1@gmail.com
-- ⚡ Fun fact: I am learning to speak French
+- ⚡ Fun fact: I enjoy learning languages